VincentDion/Project7_OC/README.md

 Note that the application is made for French speakers, sentences in english will not be correctly parsed and might be misinterpreted by a critical function of the programm.

-# VERSION 1.0
+# VERSION 1.1

-First functional version of the application, not yet online.
+Second functional version of the application, first to be deployed online.

-Application will be live when the integrity of API keys will be ensured.
-Website link will be given then.
+Website link soon to be be given.

 # HOW TO TEST THE APPLICATION